 Printed Date: 9/22/2015

-A split/shared E/M visit is defined by Medicare Part B payment policy as a medically necessary encounter with a patient where the physician and a qualified non-physician practitioner (NPP) each personally perform a substantive portion of an E/M visit face-to-face with the same patient on the same date of service.
-A substantive portion of an E/M visit involves at least one of the three key components (History, Examination, or Medical Decision Making).
+A split/shared E/M visit is defined by Medicare Part B payment policy as a medically necessary encounter with a patient where the physician and a qualified NPP each personally perform a substantive portion of an E/M visit face-to-face with the same patient on the same date of service.
+A substantive portion of an E/M visit involves all or some portion of the history, exam or medical decision making key components of an E/M service.
 The physician and the qualified NPP must be in the same group practice or be employed by the same employer.

-The split/shared E/M visit applies only to select E/M visits and settings (i.e., hospital inpatient, hospital outpatient, hospital observation, emergency department, hospital discharge, office, non-facility clinic visits and prolonged visits associated with these E/M visit codes).
+The split/shared E/M visit applies only to selected E/M visits and settings (i.e., hospital inpatient, hospital outpatient, hospital observation, emergency department, hospital discharge, office and non facility clinic visits, and prolonged visits associated with these E/M visit codes).
 The split/shared E/M policy does not apply to critical care services or procedures.

 We value your opinion and want to provide the highest-quality and most relevant Medicare knowledge possible.
 Please let us know if this article was helpful.